UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/SuewsWUDAPT.rst

 Population density
 ------------------
 Population density is required to estimate the anthropogenic heat release (Q\ :sub:`F`) in SUEWS.
 There is a possibility to make use of both night-time and daytime population densities to make the model more dynamic.
 In this tutorial you will only use a night-time dataset.
-This dataset can be aqcuired from the *Spatial Data Downloader* in UMEP.
+Earlier, this dataset could be aqcuired from the *Spatial Data Downloader* in UMEP.
+However, this tool is now deprecated as these capabilities are now accessed via QGIS directly instead.

 #.
-Open de spatial downloader at *UMEP > Pre-Processer > Spatial data >
-   Spatial Data Downloader*.
+Visit our `YouTube-channel <https://www.youtube.com/channel/UCTPkXncD3ghb5ZTdZe_u7gA>`__ and watch the video (Web Services) on how to access Web Coverage Services (WCS).
 #.
 Select *population density* and select the *GPWv4: UN-Adjusted
    Population Density* closest to the year you intend to model (2010).
 The values will be in (pp / square kilometer).
 #.
-Make sure your canvas is zoomed out to the entire LCZ map and click
-   *Use canvas extent*
-#.
-Now click *Get data*.
-#.
-Save as a geoTiff (.tif) with the name **GPWv4_2010**.
+Save your downloaded data as a geoTiff (.tif) with the name **GPWv4_2010**.
 #.
 Now you need to calculate population density per grid in units *pp/hectare*.
 First open the QGIS built-in tool *Zonal statistics* found in the *Processing Toolbox*.
 Open the tool and make the settings similar as shown below depending on QGIS version.
 This will calulate mean population density per grid.

    .. figure:: /images/SUEWS_WUDAPT_NYC_Zonalstat.jpg